-A total of 2153 accidents were notified to HazardCo in 2019 – 592 of these were finger and hand related.
-Given the frequency, we want to look at the impact of these injuries and how to manage them better.
+A construction site can be a real hotspot for hand injuries.
+Due to their frequency, we want to look at the impact of these injuries and how to manage them better.

 The types of injuries